Land O'Lakes: Seed/crop protection

-Butter packaging
+Butter packaging and controversy

-The Land O'Lakes indigenous woman, named Mia, holding the butter box was painted in 1928 by Brown & Bigelow illustrator Arthur C. Hanson.
+The Land O'Lakes Indigenous woman, named Mia, holding the butter box was painted in 1928 by Brown & Bigelow illustrator Arthur C. Hanson.
 According to Land O'Lakes, the original image of Mia was "simplified and modernized" in 1939 by Jess Betlach and has undergone many minor modifications since as the enduring logo of the co-op.
 Red Lake Ojibwe artist Patrick DesJarlait updated Mia's image in the 1950s.
-DesJarlait publicly believe in fostering an open dialogue between Native Americans and non-Natives.
-So, Mia's clothes were changed to match specific Ojibwe styles, and the background became a specific location in the Ojibwe territory, the Red Lake in Minnesota.
+DesJarlait publicly believed in fostering an open dialogue between Native Americans and non-Natives.
+Thus, Mia's clothes were changed to match specific Ojibwe styles, and the background became a specific location in the Ojibwe territory, the Red Lake in Minnesota.
 The original image is an example of the infinite-loop motif or Droste effect, in which the image is repeated, in theory infinitely, within itself.

 In 2018, the image was changed to depict only the head of the Native woman (doing away with the Droste effect).
-In April 2020, the company announced it was removing the image of the Indian woman altogether.
-The use of an indigenous woman as a mascot had been criticized as a racist stereotype, and the decision to change the label was praised by some Native advocates such as Peggy Flanagan, Lieutenant Governor of Minnesota and a member of the White Earth Band of Ojibwe.
+In February 2020, the company announced that after 92 years, it was removing the image of the Native American woman.
+The use of an Native woman as a mascot had been criticized as a stereotype of the Indian princess, and the decision to change the label was praised by some Native advocates such as Peggy Flanagan, Lieutenant Governor of Minnesota and a citizen of the White Earth Band of Ojibwe.
 However, the move was not without controversy within the Native community.

-DesJarlait's son, Robert DesJarlait, disagreed with claims that the logo was offensive or stereotypical.
+DesJarlait's son, Robert DesJarlait (Red Lake Ojibwe), disagreed with claims that the logo was offensive or stereotypical.
 "Basically, it was giving the previous generation a sense of almost empowerment to see a Native woman on a box of butter.
 It gave them a sense of cultural pride," he said.
 "After seeing those posts, I said, 'that's right, that's why my dad created this image to begin with.'"